adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 3. They need landing space to fly in to

 A floated label needs space to fly in to.
-Meaning, that if labels were of a usable size (see previous point) there would be no saved space anywa&mdash;just more white space.
+Meaning, that if labels were of a usable size (see previous point) there would be no saved space anyway (just more white space).

-Alternatively, we could create space as the label moves into position, but this causes the page to judder creating a disorientating experience in the process.
+Alternatively, we could create space *as* the label moves into position, but this causes the page to judder creating a disorientating experience in the process as the user types.

-## 4. The animation is disorientating
+## 4. The animation is problematic

-For people with visual impairments this sort of animation (which is often janky) is disorientating.
-And for users who zoom in, the label might float itself offscreen, meaning the user loses context.
+Users may find the animation, which is often janky, to be disorientating and distracting.
+Particularly low confidence or visually impaired users.
+Also for people who zoom in, the label might float offscreen, meaning the user loses context.

 ## 5. They have poor contrast

 A floating label has low contrast to make it look different to a real value.
 Low contrast text is hard to read.
-As the label floats out of the field, it will need to change colour to make it look like a label otherwise the text could be completely lost in that state.
+As the label floats out of the field, it will need to change colour to make it look like a label otherwise the text could be completely lost.

 ## 6. It may be mistaken for a value